-Myles Edgars was born in 1958 in Haida Gwaii and started carving at the age of 13.
-Myles mainly carves argillite and is known for his smooth and fluid style, and use of inlay.
-In addition to carving argillite jewelry, Myles also carves small argillite figurines and totem poles.
+The late Myles Edgars was born in 1958 in Haida Gwaii and started carving at the age of 13.
+Myles mainly carved argillite and was known for his smooth and fluid style, and use of inlay.
+In addition to carving argillite jewelry, Myles also carved small argillite figurines and totem poles.

 Sourcing the argillite stone is an arduous task.
 A few times a year Myles' son makes the trip up by foot to a mountainous area on Haida Gwaii.
 This site is protected by the Haida Nation.

-When Myles isn’t carving, his favourite thing to do is spend time with his family and gather food, such as seafood and dear meat.
+When Myles wasn't carving, his favourite things to do were spend time with his family and gather food, such as seafood and dear meat.
+He also loved classic rock, with some of his favourite bands being CCR and Bob Seger.